reubenstr/metaphasic-blog/_posts/zuko.md

 <hr />

 Being an incomplete project I don't have much more pictures to show, hopefully I will swing back to this project in the future.
+I've been dreaming of using BLDC motors with integrated planetary gear reduction like the MIT Cheetah, but smaller actuators like the MG4005-i10.